Suffolk Punch

 The breed was developed in the early 16th century, and remains similar in phenotype to its founding stock.
 The Suffolk Punch was developed for farm work, and gained popularity during the early 20th century.
 However, as agriculture became increasingly mechanised, the breed fell out of favour, particularly from the middle part of the century, and almost disappeared completely.
-The breed's status is listed as critical by the UK Rare Breeds Survival Trust and the American Livestock Breeds Conservancy.
+The breed's status is listed as critical by the UK Rare Breeds Survival Trust and The Livestock Conservancy.
 The breed pulled artillery and non-motorised commercial vans and buses, as well as being used for farm work.
 It was also exported to other countries to upgrade local equine stock.
-Today, they are used for draught work, forestry and advertising.
+Today, they are used for draught work, logging and advertising.